-Overview: Once known as Boggy Bayou, Niceville is located along the Choctawhatchee Bay on Florida's western Panhandle coast and is popular with military families and retirees.
+Once known as Boggy Bayou, Niceville is a nice town along the Choctawhatchee Bay on Florida's western Panhandle coast and is popular with military families and retirees.
 It backs up to Eglin Air Force Base, home of the Air Force Test Center and the 96th Test Wing.

 Climate: This area has a humid subtropical climate, meaning two seasons a year.
 Summer and early fall are hot and humid.
 Late fall and winter are less humid and cooler.

 At Least One Hospital Accepts Medicare Patients?
 Yes